GustavoHenriqueSchmitz/Bootstrap-Website/README.md

 ```

 ## Initialization
-To execute the app, just execute the command:
+To run the app, run the command:
 ```
 npm start
 ```